mayiflex/LeagueSpectator/README.md

 ## Disclaimer

 This project is not endorsed by or affiliated with Riot Games.
-League of Legends and Riot Games are trademarks or registered trademarks of Riot Games, Inc.